Capstone-StaySharp/.github/profile/README.md

 **Team ID** : `C242-PS548`

 ## Overview

-StaySharp, designed to detect drowsiness and help prevent fatigue-related accidents.
-By leveraging advanced sensors and real-time data, StaySharp monitors key indicators such as eye movement, facial expressions, and other physiological signals to assess alertness levels.
-The app aims to provide users with timely alerts, ensuring they remain focused and safe, whether they are driving, working, or performing other critical tasks.
-With StaySharp, we seek to improve safety and productivity by proactively addressing drowsiness before it becomes a danger.
+StaySharp is an app designed to detect drowsiness and help prevent accidents caused by fatigue.
+Using advanced technology, it monitors eye movements, facial expressions, and other physical signs to assess your alertness in real time.
+The app sends timely alerts to help you stay focused and safe, whether you're driving, working, or handling important tasks.
+StaySharp makes it easy to stay productive and safe by addressing drowsiness before it becomes a risk.

 ## Contributors